weizmannk/ztfgkncr/README.md

 # ztfgkncr
 Zwicky Transient Facility (ZTF) Grandma Kilonova Catcer ligthcurve Regression
-## Analyse, treatement, light curbe, and Linear regressions
+## Analyse, treatement, light curve, and Linear regressions
 of KN-Catcher-ReadyforO4 Data¶ and others transient
-## Summury
+## Summary

 **kn_catcher.py**
     That file contains all the functions to obtain (using the API key of alerte),